Coronavirus / Covid-19 Information

 - the reference number on the test Kit

-You will also need to tell the school their test result.
+You will also need to inform the school of their test result if it is positive.

 Under UK law, your child’s school can collect and store test result data because it is in the ‘public interest’.
 This means that your child’s data helps us to stop the spread of the virus, and to keep your children in school.
 For example, we will tell your child to self-isolate if they get a positive test result.